"User onboarding” does not mean what you think it means.

 Instead, it looks like more of a step-function:

-- Users jump to higher value as they realize the product's capabilities
+Users jump to a higher value as they realize the product's capabilities.

-Onboarding starts with marketing.
+Onboarding starts before customer education.
+It starts with marketing.
 That's right: before the first product experience!

 It's easy to forget that many new visitors to your site know next to nothing about you.
 When you're trying to get these visitors who are “previewing” your product to actually sign up, you need to focus on content that delivers a clear value proposition and positions your company as credible.

-In the next level, your goal shifts from getting users to sign up to making sure that you fulfil those promises and then some.
+In the next level, your goal shifts from getting users to sign up to make sure that you fulfill those promises and then some.

-- Content: Most critical concepts / high-level functionality; specific use cases for your product; setup requirements (e.g. connecting to data sources); highest value actions; path to “aha”.
+Content: Most critical concepts / high-level functionality; specific use cases for your product; setup requirements (e.g. connecting to data sources); highest value actions; the path to “aha”.